dheerajghub/OpenAI-Demo/README.md

 To start with the project you need to create your own OpenAI apiKey see reference [here](https://beta.openai.com/login/).

-after creating you own apiKey you need to replace that key in the file name ``` AppLaunchController.swift ```
+after creating your own apiKey you need to replace that key in the file name ``` AppLaunchController.swift ```

 ``` swift
 class AppLaunchController: UIViewController {